Heterogeneous Graph Neural Network on Semantic Tree: Abstract

 \section{Abstract}

-The recent past has seen an increasing interest in Heterogeneous Graph Neural Networks (HGNNs) since many real-world graphs are heterogeneous in nature, from citation graphs to email graphs.
-However, existing methods ignore a tree hierarchy among metapaths, which is naturally constituted by different node types and relation types.
-In this paper, we present \NAME, a novel heterogeneous tree graph neural network that models both the graph structure and heterogeneous aspects in a scalable and effective manner.
+The recent past has seen an increasing interest in Heterogeneous Graph Neural Networks (HGNNs), since many real-world graphs are heterogeneous in nature, from citation graphs to email graphs.
+However, existing methods ignore a tree hierarchy among metapaths, naturally constituted by different node types and relation types.
+In this paper, we present \NAME, a novel HGNN that models both the graph structure and heterogeneous aspects in a scalable and effective manner.
 Specifically, \NAME builds a semantic tree data structure to capture the hierarchy among metapaths.
-Existing tree encoding techniques aggregate children nodes by weighting the contribution of children nodes based on similarity to the parent node.
-However, we find that this tree encoding fails to capture the entire parent-children hierarchy by only considering the parent node.
-Hence, \NAME uses a novel subtree attention mechanism to emphasize metapaths that are more helpful in encoding parent-children relationships.
-Moreover, instead of separating feature learning from label learning or treating features and labels equally by projecting them to the same latent space, \NAME proposes to match them carefully based on corresponding metapaths, which provides more accurate and richer information between node features and labels.
+To effectively encode the semantic tree, \NAME uses a novel subtree attention mechanism to emphasize metapaths that are more helpful in encoding parent-child relationships.
+Moreover, \NAME proposes carefully matching pre-computed features and labels correspondingly, constituting a complete metapath representation.
 Our evaluation of \NAME on a variety of real-world datasets demonstrates that it outperforms all existing baselines on open benchmarks and efficiently scales to large real-world graphs with millions of nodes and edges.